trek-view/basecamp/_posts/2022-06-24-using-gspherical-metadata-adjust-roll-pitch-yaw.md

 This is where `InitialView` becomes useful because it is not relative to the center of the photo.

 The `InitialView` considers the "real world" axis, that is a level imaginary horizon for roll and pitch and magnetic heading in the case of heading.
 This is a concept much easier to understand.
-For example, if I look up 45 degrees, my `InitialViewPitch` is 45 degrees (however, my `PosePitchDegrees` is 0 as the sky as I look up is still in the center of my view).
+For example, if I look up 45 degrees from straight ahead, my `InitialViewPitch` goes from 0 to 45 degrees (however, my `PosePitchDegrees` is 0 in both examples as the sky as I look up and the view directly in front of me is always in the center of my view).

-So in the case of the first photo I would set the `InitialView` equal to whatever the pitch of the camera is against the imaginary level horizon (close to 0 in my photo), taken from the camera sensors (or whatever other method used to calculate it).

-For the artificially modified image, I would just add 45 to the `InitialViewPitch` of the original image (because that's how much I artificially increased roll by).

-So now you might be wondering, why have both `Pose` and `InitialView` values in the GPano spec.

-Lets first look at some examples.
+It is much easier to demonstrate these concepts using examples.

-I will use the following photo to demonstrate
+I will use the following photo to demonstrate;

 <iframe width="600" height="400" allowfullscreen style="border-style:none;" src="https://www.trekview.org/trekviewer.htm#panorama=https://www.trekview.org/assets/images/blog/2022-06-24/GSAQ3296.JPG&amp;autoLoad=true"></iframe>